 - Kawasaki, Guy

-- Former software evangelist and Apple Fellow at Apple Computer, Inc. Now Founding Director of the Garage Technology Ventures venture-capital company.
+- Former software evangelist and Apple Fellow at Apple, Inc. Now Founding Director of the Garage Technology Ventures venture-capital company, and Chief Evangelist at Canva.
 Writer of

 HarperCollins Publishers, 1991), "The Computer Curmudgeon" (ISBN 1-56130-013-1,

 Hayden Books, 1992), and "Rules for Revolutionaries" (ISBN 0-88730-996-8,

 HarperCollins Publishers, 1999).
 Even if you think Mac is a first cut at what

 Windows got right, you'll laugh so hard reading "The Computer Curmudgeon" that

 tears will roll down your face!
 Guy Kawasaki has made several fascinating sneaker observations in his writings: